sekunho/swoogle/README.md

 ### Day 5 - 29/11/2021

 - I added the remaining list of resources associated with `Person`.
+- Refactored the colors for hair, skin, and eye, and just made them all sum types instead.
+Turns out the colors vary from each other to a certain degree, and it is pretty odd if I just use a general sum type for all colors.
 - Made smart constructors for creating an ID.
 Can't be negative, ever.
 - Fixed the incorrect implementation of the ID newtypes' `ToJSON` instances.
 It had to have a trailing forward slash otherwise it would've been parsed